-Strategic investment management is the responsibility of the company's asset and liability management team which includes specialists from Estonia and Germany.
+Strategic investment management is the responsibility of the company's asset and liability management committee which includes specialists from Estonia and Germany.
 In line with the investment management system tactical investment management is outsourced to an external service provider, group's asset management company MEAG (Munich ERGO Asset Management GmbH), which delivers the service in accordance with the strategic investment management plan and risk profile approved by the management board of ERGO.

-In 2018, ERGO maintained a conservative approach to debt securities' interest rate and credit risk.
-The credit risk profile of the rated debt securities portfolio was as follows: 25,2% (2017: 23.8%) had an AAA (by Standard & Poor's) or Aaa (by Moody's) rating, 33,2% (2017: 32.5%) were rated AA or Aa, 26,2% (2017: 24.4%) had an A rating, and 15,3% (2017: 19.2%) were rated BBB or Baa.
+In 2017, ERGO maintained a conservative approach to debt securities' interest rate and credit risk.
+The credit risk profile of the debt securities portfolio was as follows: 23.8% (2016: 25,8%) had an AAA (by Standard & Poor's) or Aaa (by Moody's) rating, 32,5% (2016: 34,0%) were rated AA or Aa, 24,4% (2016: 23,1%) had an A rating, and 19,2% (2016: 17,0%) were rated BBB or Baa.

-At the year-end, the investment portfolio comprised investments in associates of EUR 6.5 million (2017: EUR 6.1 million), debt securities of EUR 213 million (2017: EUR 211,7 million), loans of EUR 6.0 million (2017: EUR 6.0 million), and equities and fund units of EUR 27.0 million (2017: EUR 24.0 million).
+At the year-end, the investment portfolio comprised investments in associates of EUR 6.1 million (2016: EUR 6,1 million), debt securities of EUR 221.7 million (2016: EUR 221,9 million), loans of EUR 6.2 million (2016: EUR 6,5 million), and equities and fund units of EUR 24,0 million (2016: EUR 23,6 million).
 There were no term deposits.

-Income on assets with interest rate risk amounted to EUR 4.9 million.
-Realisation of equities and units resulted in a loss of EUR 0.01 million and realisation of debt securities in a gain of EUR 0.02 million.
-Dividend income was EUR 0.83 million.
-The fair value reserve decreased by EUR 2.62 million.
+Income on assets with interest rate risk amounted to EUR 5,10 million.
+Realisation of equities and units resulted in a loss of EUR 0,03 million and realisation of debt securities in a gain of EUR 0,80 million.
+Dividend income was EUR 0,53 million.
+The fair value reserve increased by EUR 4,37 million.
 ERGO does not have any investments in securitisation.